UNStats/covid-19-response/content/statistical-programmes/dealing-with-disruption.md

 University of Bochum in Germany and an MSc in Statistics from the Monterrey Institute of Technology and Higher Studies in Mexico._

-_**Philip Wollburg** Philip Wollburg is an Economist in the World Bank’s Development Data Group in the Data Production and Methods Unit.
+_**Philip Wollburg** is an Economist in the World Bank’s Development Data Group in the Data Production and Methods Unit.
 His research interests include agriculture, poverty, and climate impacts in low-income countries, as well as methodological aspects of and technological innovation in the measurement of key development indicators.
 Prior to joining the World Bank, he worked with the Food and Agriculture Organization of the UN (FAO) and led a project aimed at delivering innovative renewable energy solutions to smallholder agricultural and fisheries communities in East Africa.
 He holds a post-graduate degree in development economics from the University of Oxford._
 [Read More](https://blogs.worldbank.org/team/philip-randolph-wollburg)

-_**Alberto Zezza** Alberto Zezza is a Senior Economist in the Development Data Group of the World Bank.
+_**Alberto Zezza** is a Senior Economist in the Development Data Group of the World Bank.
 His research interests are in the area of agricultural and rural development, rural poverty reduction, food security and migration.
 He is part of the Living Standards Measurement Study (LSMS) team, where he focuses specifically on improving the availability and quality of food consumption and of livestock data in LSMS-type household surveys.
 Prior to joining the World Bank, he was with the Agricultural Development Economics Division of the Food